Goopil/nest-nuxt-starter/README.md

 ### Http adapter

-### express
+You can choose from your adapter from the 2 supported by nestjs.
+This starter implements both express and fastify.
+When you are desided, you should clear the other.

+* Remove the ` @nestjs/plafetorm-xxx` and the respective `@types` packages from your package.json
+* Remove the related filter in `server/nuxt`

+### sharing data between nuxt and nest via req / res attributes

+you can augment the data passed to nuxt ctx via the filter located in (`server/nuxt`). when you are done, do not forget to complet the `client/connect-shim.d.ts` to have proper auto completion.
+By default, this project implement the fastify adapter.
+The `FastifyRequest` and `FastifyReply` are accessible.

-* Express
+* definition: `client/connect-shim.d.ts`
-* Fastify
+* injection: `server/nuxt/nuxtFastify.filter.ts`

-> The integration with fastify works well, but you should take in to account that setting up shared data between nest and nuxt via the `req` / `res` is by no mean easy.
+update to suit your needs.

 ### Settings

-the server settings are injected via process.env and are located in the `nuxt.config.ts`
+the server settings like PORT, HOST and HOSTNAME are injected via process.env and are located in the `nuxt.config.ts`

+### Production

+Two option here, you will find a multistage dockerfile ready to be used and a pm2 config or you could also go for the classic (node dist/server/main.js) in the later case, do not forget to set `process.env.NODE_ENV` as `production`.
+Otherwise, the Nuxt server would rebuild !

 ## Contributing